-- 1. Sensitivity runs and other testing conducted for the SCS review 2, traffic impact (VMT) analysis for development projects (as needed) - 2.
-Induced VMT quantification process through integrated land use and transportation modeling - 3.
-Model runs for transportation conformity analyses (as needed) - 4.
-Model runs for corridor study or general plans/specific plans (as needed) - 5.
-Update the ITHIM
+- Sensitivity runs and other testing conducted for the 2022 RTP/SCS review - 2.
+Traffic impact (VMT and trips) analysis for development projects for SB743 implementation and as a part of TIS - 3.
+Induced VMT quantification process through integrated land use and transportation modeling - 4.
+Model runs for transportation conformity analyses (as needed) - 5.
+Model runs for corridor study or general plans/specific plans (as needed) - 6.
+Update the ITHIM - 7.
+Updated land use model - 8.
+Updated AMB with 2019 base year